Information, terms and conditions (Effective May 2017)

 Your electronic cruise documents are emailed directly to you or to your travel agent as early as 50 days prior to your sailing.
 We no longer issue paper tickets.
 Your reservation must be finalised and paid in full in order to receive your documentation.

 We will require a deposit to secure your booking within 7 days of making your booking (or full payment if booking within 70 days of departure).
 On some cruises the deposit may be required on the day of booking or within 1–7 days of making the booking.
 After this time if your deposit has not been paid then your booking will be automatically cancelled.

 Deposit amounts vary by cruise duration as follows:

 Deposit per person

 - 15+ nights & Cruisetours NZ$800

-A non-refundable service fee of NZ$50 per person must be paid on top of your cruise deposit to secure your flights and airfare for international departures.
+An additional non-refundable deposit of NZ$50 per person must be paid on top of your cruise deposit to secure your flights and airfare for international departures.
 Some airfares may require full payment at time of booking, which may be non-refundable.
 If airfare payment is due prior to the cruise payment schedule, you will be advised at the time of booking.
 Airline taxes are subject to change until airfares are paid in full.

 We must receive the balance of the cruise and/or flight costs (after deducting the deposit you have paid) not less than 70 days before departure (90 days for Holiday sailings – Christmas, New Year and Easter departures) unless you book 70 days or less before departure (90 days for Holiday sailings), in which case you must pay the total cruise and/or flight cost at the time of booking.
 If we have not received all monies due to us in full and on time, you will be deemed to wish to cancel your cruise and cancellation charges as set out below (see clause 30, Cancellations and Refunds) will apply.